godotengine/godot-docs/classes/class_joint.rst

 | *Getter* | get_exclude_nodes_from_collision()      |
 +----------+-----------------------------------------+

-If ``true`` the two bodies of the nodes are not able to collide with each other.
+If ``true``, the two bodies of the nodes are not able to collide with each other.

 .. _class_Joint_nodes/node_a: